proteinreport/proteinreport.org/content/newswire/hoxton-farms-raises-ps27m-seed-solve-fat-problem-meat-alternatives/index.md

     used to develop its scalable production platform and build key talent in its research and development team.

-**London, UK 9th February 2021**: [[Hoxton
+**London, UK 9th February 2021**: [Hoxton
-Farms]{.underline}](https://hoxtonfarms.com/) has announced a £2.7
+Farms](https://hoxtonfarms.com/) has announced a £2.7 million seed round to cultivate animal fat and solve an urgent issue for the rapidly growing meat alternatives market.
+Its approach delivers the missing ingredient necessary to make meat alternatives delicious, realistic and
-million seed round to cultivate animal fat and solve an urgent issue for the rapidly growing meat alternatives market.
-Its approach delivers the missing ingredient necessary to make meat alternatives delicious, realistic and versatile: fat.
+versatile: fat.

 For decades, the food industry has faced the challenge of finding effective, low-cost and sustainable replacements for traditional animal